The basics of cold emailing explained

 When it comes to acquisition channels, it’s hard to find anything cheaper than cold emailing.

-To measure the financial interest of Cold Emailing in a B2B acquisition logic, let’s compare its cost to other channels.
+To measure the financial interest of cold emailing in B2B acquisition, let’s compare its cost to other channels.

 CPM (Cost Per Mille)